Chrisean Rock: Legal issues

 On November 10, 2023, Malone was present at a Tamar Braxton concert, allegedly after being invited by the artist.
 It was later alleged that Malone assaulted a backup singer, James Wright Chanel.
 On January 23, 2024, Malone was charged with two misdemeanor offenses, assault with a deadly weapon and battery.
 On January 7, 2024, Wright filed a civil suit against Malone for injuries sustained during the alleged assault.

 On February 23, 2024, the Oklahoma District Attorney submitted a request to the courts to accelerate her deferred judgement and have her extradited to Oklahoma to serve 30 days in jail for failure to complete the required community service, following the February 2022 incident.
 A warrant was granted.
 Later, on March 5, 2024, live on Instagram, Malone stated that she has no plans to turn herself in over the warrant out for her arrest in Oklahoma, explaining that she "got no time for jail" as she "has a son to raise".
-As of April 27, 2024, Malone is listed as a fugitive on the Oklahoma Department of Corrections website.

 On February 26, 2024, Rama Montakhabi filed a civil suit against Malone and the Zeus Network for intentional bodily injury, property damage, wrongful death (e.g., assault, battery, vandalism), based on an alleged encounter with Malone that took place around June 26, 2023, at the BET Awards after party.

 In June 2024, Malone was arrested in Southern California and later extradited to Oklahoma in August 2024.
 If convicted, she could face up to 8 years in prison.